kimhegg/SimpleAddSkipper/README.md

-# fastfwdads
+# SimpleAddSkipper
 A simple "adblocker" - Fast forward vg-tv ads using tampermonkey

+tv2 and dagbladet: remove adds
+VG: Was not able to remove it completely.
 Instead of watching the whole sequence of adds (30 seconds or so), its fast forwarded in 1 second.

 Saves time, saves life.

-Update: Added removal of ads on tv2 and dagbladet.

 ## Installation